lil4ipsik/aviso_bot/README.md

 1. Download the latest python3 interpreter and firefox
 2. Check if pip is installed (pip in the console).
 If necessary, install it on your system
-3. Run the command "pip install selenium" in the console
+3. Run the command "pip install -r requirements" in the console
-4. In authentication_data.txt, enter your aviso.bz login and password in the format login:password (optional)
+4. In .env, enter your aviso.bz login and password (see example.env)
 5. In the settings, you can choose the language, go to settings.json and enter the one you need from the supported ones
 6. Start the bot (enter "python main.py" in the console for Windows and "python3 main.py" for other systems) from the bot folder
 7. Log in to the site (if you have completed step 4, you only need to pass the captcha and log in to the site)